Yerai-devLabs/Cleaning-RAM-/README.md

 # REQUIREMENTS
 - Python 3.8 or high
-- Linux (probado en Fedora y Ubuntu)
+- Linux (test in Fedora and Ubuntu)

 ## 🚀 Instalación